Mohitpanjikar/CommitChain/README.md

 6. Generate documentation for your project using the documentation generation tool.
 7. Review and provide feedback on code changes using the code review module.

-## Documentation

-For detailed documentation on how to use Groot, please refer to the [official documentation](https://groot-docs.com).

 ## Contributing

 We welcome contributions from the community.
-If you would like to contribute to Groot, please follow our [contribution guidelines](https://groot-docs.com/contributing).
+If you would like to contribute to Groot, please follow send you request

-## License

-Groot is released under the [MIT License](https://opensource.org/licenses/MIT).